bifurcation/userinfo-vc/userinfo-vc.md

 anything about the Verifier.

-Verifiers can discover the JWK Set for a given Issuer OP using OpenID Connect Discovery [!@OpenID.Discovery].
+Verifiers can discover the JWK Set for a given Issuer OP using OpenID Connect Discovery [@!OpenID.Discovery].
 However, this risks introducing a requirement that the Issuer's discovery endpoint be online at the time of verification.
 In order to avoid such a requirement, this section defines a mechanism for an OP to sign its JWK Set to prove its authenticity to verifiers.
 Such a signed JWK Set